How Car Salesman Get Paid

 What is a Guarantee?

 Some dealerships do not make you pay back a draw towards your commission.
-These types of paychecks are called "guarantees" and are usually only available for the first 60 to 90 days of employment.
-This allows a new salesperson to get some experience under their belt and not have to worry about making money to survive.
+This type of pay plan is called a "guarantee" and are usually only available for the first 60 to 90 days of employment.
+This allows a new salesperson to get some experience under their belt, learn the dealerships system, and not have to worry about making money to survive.

 Guarantees that are continuous are very rare but there are dealers out there that work this way.
 However, if a salesman continues to collect draw checks or guarantee checks on a continual basis they will most likely get "boxed up" (fired).